 The Sequel II System, powered by Single Molecule, Real Time (SMRT) Technology, delivers highly accurate long reads for a comprehensive view of genomes, transcriptomes and epigenomes.

-With the Sequel II System powered by Single Molecule, Real-Time (SMRT) Sequencing technology and SMRT Link v7.0, you can affordably and effectively detect structural variants (SVs), copy number variants, and large indels ranging in size from tens to thousands of base pairs.
+With the Sequel II System powered by Single Molecule, Real-Time (SMRT) Sequencing technology and SMRT Link v8.0, you can affordably and effectively detect structural variants (SVs), copy number variants, and large indels ranging in size from tens to thousands of base pairs.
 PacBio long-read whole genome sequencing comprehensively resolves variants in an individual with high precision and recall.
 For population genetics and pedigree studies, joint calling powers rapid discovery of common variants within a sample cohort.

-With highly accurate long reads (HiFi reads) from the Sequel II System, powered by Single Molecule, Real-Time (SMRT) Sequencing technology, you can comprehensively detect variants in a human genome.
-HiFi reads provide high precision and recall for single nucleotide variants (SNVs), indels, structural variants (SVs), and copy number variants (CNVs), including in difficult-to-map repetitive regions.
+With highly accurate long reads (HiFi reads) from the Sequel IIe System, powered by Single Molecule, Real-Time (SMRT) Sequencing technology, you can efficiently and cost effectively validate gene editing techniques including adeno-associated virus (AAV) and CRISPR-Cas9 approaches.

 Learn how Single Molecule, Real-Time (SMRT) Sequencing and the Sequel IIe System and will accelerate your research by delivering highly accurate long reads to provide the most comprehensive view of genomes, transcriptomes and epigenomes.

 With PacBio Single Molecule, Real-Time (SMRT) Sequencing on the Sequel IIe System you can characterize whole genomes and transcriptomes with just one SMRT Cell.
 Explore our applications and pricing to get your sequencing project started.